tdeheurles/homecores/README.md

 1315 user-cloudinit@var...   start   running
 ```

-flanneld and kubelet need need to be downloaded.
+flanneld and kubelet need to be downloaded.
 The last is the cloud-config that contains flanneld et kubelet jobs.
-We also can see that kubelet state is `waiting`.
+We can also see that kubelet state is `waiting`.
 It waits flanneld to be started.

 You can also use `sst` (alias for `systemctl status`).